zevenet/packetbl/README.md

 		the PacketBL daemon and the "packetbl_getstat" process.
 		Default is /tmp/.packetbl.sock.

-To install Packetbl, execute the follow commands:
+To install Packetbl, execute the following commands:

 ```
 git clone https://github.com/zevenet/packetbl.git